LeonardoTorresRodrigues/binary-search-tree/README.md

-# Binary Search Tree

- Binary search tree in C language.
+A binary search tree program in c lenguage